Chapter 13: Guidelines to CBA Report Writing

 There are four aspects that should be clearly demonstrated within the body of report itself:

-1. Scope of the problem.
-What policies will follow the implementation of the recommendations of the CBA from a public sector perspective.
-Provide an explanation on the need or importance of the project policy or program under evaluation.
-The background and relevance of the context – this should relay only the most important information that is relevant to the project, policy, or program under evaluation.
+- Scope of the problem.
+Describe what policies should follow the implementation of the recommendations of the CBA from a public sector perspective.
+Provide an explanation of the need or importance of the project, policy, or program under evaluation.
+Discuss the background and relevance of the context – this should relay only the most important information that is relevant to the project, policy, or program being evaluated.

-2. The analysis directly related to the decision-making – including any assumptions made and their implications.
+- The analysis directly related to the decision-making, including any assumptions made and their implications.

-3. The context in which the decision should be made – specifically how the CBA acts as a decision-making tool.
+- The context in which the decision should be made, specifically how the CBA acts as a decision-making tool. (provide more clarification)

-4. A clearly defined final recommendation – remember that decisions are made by policymakers.
-Recommendations are made by CBA analysts.
+- A clearly defined final recommendation, remember that decisions are made by policymakers.
+Recommendations are made by cost-benefit analysts.
 A CBA is only one input into the decision-making process.
 In the real-world, the policymaker is responsible for the final decision.
-There are many factors that may influence the final decision to undertake the project from a resourcing, political, or social perspective.
+There are many factors that may influence the final decision about whether to undertake the project from a resourcing, political, or social perspective.

 Report writing often varies depending on the context for which the report is written.
 Many government departments and consulting groups will provide templates to use in a professional context.
-The examples provided in this chapter are for general information and to help improve your writing style.
+The examples provided in this chapter are to generally inform you and to help improve your writing style.
 Some key things to note about reports:

-• A good report has a clear structure and is written in sections (first level headings), with subsections (second level headings).
+- A good report has a clear structure and is written in sections (first level headings), with subsections (second level headings).
 This is very different to how you would approach an essay.
-In an essay you are developing an argument.
-In a report, the use of section headings and subheadings allows the reader to read only the perceived relevant sections of the analysis.
+In an essay, you are developing an argument.
+In a report, the use of section headings and subheadings allows the reader to read only the sections of the analysis perceived relevant.

 The title page should include the report title along with the details of the authors.

-If the report you are writing is for assessment purposes you should include the course code, student numbers and the word count of the final submission.
+If the report you are writing is for assessment purposes, you should include the course code, your student number and the word count of the final submission.
 An example of how you can format the title page is shown in Figure 13.2.
-Keep in mind that you can use Microsoft Word templates to generate a general report structure to make it easier to implement a report format.
+Keep in mind that you can use Microsoft Word templates to generate a document with the general structure of a report to make it easier.

 The table of contents should provide the reader with page numbers associated with various sections of the report.
-Usually, the table of contents captures list of the first level headings and often also the second level subheadings of a report.
-As a rule of thumb, third level subheadings are not usually provided in the table of contents unless the report is significantly large.
+Usually, the table of contents lists the first level headings and often also the second level subheadings of a report.
+As a rule of thumb, third level subheadings are not usually recorded in the table of contents unless the report is significantly large.
 An example of a traditional table of contents can be seen in Figure 13.3.
 Note the use of Roman numerals for the executive summary followed by standard numbering for the body of the report.

 An executive summary in the context of a CBA should be a non-technical summary of the overall scope and purpose of the report.
 Within the context of CBA, the executive summary should cover the project under consideration (and any alternatives), the approach to the analysis, the main results, and the final key recommendation.
 This section of the report is usually written last.

 In practice, an executive summary should not exceed one page.
-When writing a report for assessment purposes it is best to limit the executive summary between 100 -200 words depending on the total word limit of the assessment.
+When writing a report for assessment purposes it is best to limit the executive summary to between 100-200 words, depending on the total word limit of the assessment.

-Note that the executive summary heading is not numbered, and page numbers start with roman numerals to indicate it is the preface of the report.
+Note that the executive summary heading is not numbered, and page numbers are written as roman numerals to indicate it is the preface of the report.

 The introduction should provide a brief summary of the report.
-In the introduction you should cover the relevant but brief background context for why the CBA is necessary, identify the options associated with the project under evaluation – which involves explicitly identifying the base case scenario or the status quo.
-Finally, the introduction should also provide information on the context on how the CBA recommendations can inform the final decision.
+In the introduction, you should cover the relevant but brief background context for why the CBA is necessary and identify the options associated with the project under evaluation, which involves explicitly identifying the base case scenario or the status quo.
+Finally, the introduction should also provide information on how the CBA recommendations can inform the final decision.

 The introduction is separate from the executive summary.
 The executive summary should give an overview of the whole report.